 To fix this problem, he designed the HyConn hose adapter fit for various types of fire hydrants.
 The Arkansas resident spent over 11 years making the final product and launched it in 1999.

-Traditional methods took around 30 seconds to properly connect with a hydrant, whereas his invention took three seconds or less.
-Jeff marketed it to 11 fire departments, and four of them made hard purchase orders.
+Traditional methods took around 30 seconds, whereas his invention took three seconds or less.
+Jeff contacted 11 fire departments, and four of them made hard purchase orders.

 Appearance on Shark Tank